psalire/Hacker-101-CTFs/Micro-CMS_v2/README.md

 ## FLAG2

-Navigating the site, pages 1-3 exist, but page 3 (```/page/3```) shows a permission error.
-All links lead eventually to the login page:
+Navigating the site, pages 1-3 exist, but page 3 (```/page/3```) shows a permission error and all links lead eventually to the login page:

 ![Login](imgs/1_mcms2.jpg "Login")